-pCi/L (Picocuries per liter) - Radioactivity concentration unit. ug/L (micrograms per liter) - Measurement of radioactivity.
+pCI/L (Picocuries per liter) - Radioactivity concentration unit.
 RAA (Running Annual Average) - An ongoing annual average calculation of data from the most recent four quarters.

+LRAA (Locational Running Annual Average) - An ongoing annual average calculation of data from the most recent four quarters at each sampling location.

-90th Percentile - Represents the highest value found out of 90% of the samples taken in a representative group.
+90° Percentile - Represents the highest value found out of 90% of the samples taken in a representative group.
 If the 90th percentile is greater than the action level, it will trigger a treatment or other requirements that a water system must follow.